Skip to content

 How do I calculate inflation-adjusted investment growth?

 To estimate inflation-adjusted growth, the Fisher equation is applied to find the real rate of return, then that rate is used to project how the investment grows in terms of purchasing power rather than raw cash value.
 It is a more meaningful measure for long-term planning, and one approach is to compare several inflation scenarios rather than relying on a single assumption.
-This calculator makes it straightforward to run those comparisons in seconds.
+This calculator makes it straightforward to run those comparisons quickly.

 Related Calculators